Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Colorado Gambit

-Quick overview: The Colorado Gambit is a subvariation of the Nimzowitsch Defense, arising after the move order 1.e4 Nc6 2.Nf3 f5.
-It is a rare opening that mostly has value as a surprise weapon.
-If White plays accurately, they will have a superior position.
-However, any stumbling by White can give Black some interesting chances.
-White usually accepts the gambit, and valuation greatly prefers .
+The Colorado Gambit is a chess opening resulting after the moves 1.e4 Nc6 2.Nf3 f5.
+Also known as the Lean Variation, this offbeat and aggressive line is a subvariation of the already rare Nimzowitsch Defense, in which Black plays the very uncommon 1…Nc6.
+This Nimzowitsch already has a lot of potential as a surprise weapon, and the Colorado .

 Video:
 [![](https://tse4.mm.bing.net/th?id=OVP.b1DZy5qrCXGuk3TCmpHxPQHgFo&pid=Api)](https://www.youtube.com/watch?v=T8LExOf_fRI)